feedm3/learning-react/README.md

 ## Cypress

 Cypress allows us to run the tests in a real browser.
+It can be used for unit tests also:

 https://github.com/bahmutov/cypress-react-unit-test